 International Student Essential is an optional session for new students to meet the OIS team, review important information from our mandatory online orientation and ask questions related to your F-1/J-1 status.

-See below to access presentation slides from fall 2023 International student as well as recording of the session.
+See below to access presentation slides from Spring 2024 International student Essentials as well as recording of the session.
 You must be logged in to your JHU account to access these materials.